Tuesday, September 8

 LIFTS, GONDOLA & LIFT LINES

-As our bull wheels begin to spin for winter 2020/21, know that we at Banff Sunshine are following the relaunch guidance for ski lifts and gondolas as directed by AHS.
+We at Banff Sunshine are following the guidance for ski lifts and gondolas as directed by AHS.

 When riding the gondola, do so with the comfort of knowing that we have implemented an enhanced disinfecting procedure for the interiors of our gondola cabins.
 When riding the gondola, we recommend that you heed the advice from medical professionals and refrain from touching any surfaces.